bsmith89/make-bml/README.md

     A.  `tree`?
 I.  Motivation (Zipf's law example) **[15 minutes]**
     A.  Describe an analysis workflow
-    A.  Write (show)? a script which carries out the workflow
+    A.  Write (show?) a script which carries out the workflow
     A.  Explain the limitations/annoyances
         1. What if we change one of our scripts?
 What do we need to re-run?
         1. The relationships between files aren't always obvious to a reader
         1. Modular analyses
     A.  Describe what we really want (Make!)
         1. Use a program to figure all of that out for us!
-        1. Write an executible description of our workflow.
+        1. Write an executable description of our workflow.
         1. Inspire best practices for git use, project directory structure.
 I.  Makefile basics **[45 minutes]**
     A.  `Makefile` With just one target